DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SL-Elements-tab.md

 ## Selected Parameters

-Choosing parameters:
+Parameter selection:
 1. Select the parameters in the Available Parameters table.
-2. Click in the arrows to add or remove from the Selected Parameters table.
+2. Click on the arrows to add or remove from the Selected Parameters table.

 ![SheetLink adding and removing parameters](../../assets\images\SheetLink\SH-El-AddRemove.gif)